kty0/alfa-romeo-landing-page/README.md

 ## Description

-This project is a technical test for a Front End Developer position at Hipto.
+This project is a technical test for an intern Front End Developer position at Hipto.
 The task is to create a dynamic landing page with a form and send the collected data via an API.

 ## Technologies Used